apache/druid/docs/querying/sql-data-types.md

 |ARRAY|ARRAY|`NULL`|Druid native array types work as SQL arrays, and multi-value strings can be converted to arrays.
 See [Arrays](#arrays) for more information.|
 |OTHER|COMPLEX|none|May represent various Druid column types such as hyperUnique, approxHistogram, etc.|

-<sup>*</sup> Default value applies if `druid.generic.useDefaultValueForNull = true` (the default mode).
-Otherwise, the default value is `NULL` for all types.
+<sup>*</sup> The default value is `NULL` for all types, except in legacy mode (`druid.generic.useDefaultValueForNull = true`) which initialize a default value.

 Casts between two SQL types with the same Druid runtime type have no effect other than the exceptions noted in the table.

 Casts between two SQL types that have different Druid runtime types generate a runtime cast in Druid.

-If a value cannot be cast to the target type, as in `CAST('foo' AS BIGINT)`, Druid either substitutes a default value (when `druid.generic.useDefaultValueForNull = true`, the default mode), or substitutes [NULL](#null-values) (when `druid.generic.useDefaultValueForNull = false`).
-NULL values cast to non-nullable types are also substituted with a default value.
+If a value cannot be cast to the target type, as in `CAST('foo' AS BIGINT)`, Druid a substitutes [NULL](#null-values).
+When `druid.generic.useDefaultValueForNull = true` (legacy mode), Druid instead substitutes a default value, including when NULL values cast to non-nullable types.
 For example, if `druid.generic.useDefaultValueForNull = true`, a null VARCHAR cast to BIGINT is converted to a zero.

 ## Multi-value strings